Blah2014/rafscroll/README.md

 # rafscroll.js
-rafscroll offloads your scroll events onto a requestAnimationFrame.
+rafscroll chains your scroll events to requestAnimationFrame.

 Your monitor refreshes at 60 frames per second (fps).
 Scroll events, on the other hand, do not.
 Chaining your scroll events to a